en

 For all the payment methods, with the exception of bank transfer made payable at the post office, the IBAN/account number and, for non-SEPA foreign current accounts, the SWIFT/BIC code are required.

-Processing times of the decision
+Processing times of the measure

 The table shows the deadlines exceeding thirty days, set by the Institute with a Regulation.